Little Magnetic Book: Rough estimates of the eigenfunctions

 \section{Rough estimates of the eigenfunctions}

-This section is devoted to recall the basic and rough localization and microlocalization estimates satisfied by the eigenfunctions resulting from Assumptions \ref{hyp-gen} and \ref{confining} and Corollary \ref{rub}. \begin{prop} Let $C_{0}>0$.
+This section is devoted to recall the basic and rough localization and microlocalization estimates satisfied by the eigenfunctions resulting from Assumptions \ref{hyp-gen} and \ref{confining} and Corollary \ref{rub}.
+The following two propositions are applications of Proposition \ref{prop.APE}. \begin{prop} Let $C_{0}>0$.
 There exist $h_{0},C, \eps_{0}>0$ such that for all eigenpairs $(\lambda,\psi)$ of $\mathfrak{L}_{h}$ such that $\lambda\leq\mu_0+C_{0}h$ we have:

 \end{prop}

 \begin{prop} Let $C_{0}>0$.
 There exist $h_{0},C, \eps_{0}>0$ such that for all eigenpairs $(\lambda,\psi)$ of $\mathfrak{L}_{h}$ such that $\lambda\leq\mu_0+C_{0}h$, we have:

 \end{prop}